Getting your New Jersey property and casualty license is the first step toward becoming a P&C insurance agent in New Jersey.

-The New Jersey Department of Banking and Insurance requires you to complete a five-step process to obtain your P&C license — from taking the P&C insurance exam to applying for a license.
+The New Jersey Department of Banking and Insurance requires you to complete a five-step process to obtain your property & casualty license – from taking the P&C insurance exam to applying for a P&C license.

 These steps will take a few weeks to complete so we recommend you bookmark this page so you can use it as a reference throughout the process.

 How to Get Your New Jersey Property and Casualty Insurance License

 - Complete a New Jersey Pre-License Education Course (ExamFX – $189+)

 - Take the New Jersey Licensing Exam (PSI – $38)

 - Get a Fingerprint-Based Background Check (IdentoGO – $66.05)

 - Complete a New Jersey License Application (National Insurance Producer Registry (NIPR) – $170 application fee + $5.60 transaction fee)